dubblen/sc2ai-getting-started/README.md

 - C++:
     - [cpp-sc2](https://github.com/cpp-sc2/cpp-sc2)

+### Make your first bot running

 Once you've chosen your language and library, you can start developing your bot by setting up the development environment and installing the necessary dependencies.

 We have prepared tutorials for some of the most popular languages:

 - [Node & node-sc2](./tutorials/bot-node/README.md)
 - others TBD